Colin-b/pyxelrest/README.md

 | service_host | Service host in case your service is behind a reverse proxy and `basePath` is not properly set in [OpenAPI 2.0 definition]. | Optional | |

 #### Formulas

+Specify what kind of [formulas](https://support.office.com/en-us/article/Create-an-array-formula-E43E12E0-AFC6-4A12-BC7F-48361075954D) will be generated for every REST API endpoint.

 ##### Dynamic array formulas